 - Illness longer than 28 weeks

-In addition, ALFSG has performed between 2001 and 2006, the NAC trial testing whether N-acetylcysteine, the antidote for acetaminophen overdoses is of use in the management of other forms of acute liver failure.
+Much earlier, ALFSG performed the NAC trial between 2001 and 2006, testing whether N-acetylcysteine, the antidote for acetaminophen overdoses is of use in the management of other forms of acute liver failure.
 That study was analyzed and the results published in 2009.
 See publications list (Lee WM et al Gastroenterology 2009;137:856-864).
 Several other publications highlight the apparent benefit of NAC; however, use of NAC for non-acetaminophen ALF is not an FDA-approved indication.

-Since that time, we have conducted in partnership with Ocera Therapeutics, Inc., a study of the Safety and Tolerability of Ornithine Phenylacetate for management of hepatic encephalopathy in the setting of ALF.
+Between 2012 and 2016, we conducted a study in partnership with Ocera Therapeutics, Inc., of the Safety and Tolerability of Ornithine Phenylacetate for management of hepatic encephalopathy in the setting of ALF.
 This was not an efficacy study but meant to determine safety and tolerability.
 These results are currently under analysis but there were no safety signals identified.
-Preliminary results were presented at the recent AASLD meeting in Boston; the manuscript with full study results in currently submitted and under review.
+Preliminary results were presented in November 2016 at the AASLD meeting in Boston; the manuscript with full study results in currently submitted and under review.

 ALFSG is currently undertaking two interesting studies: one evaluating the Methacetin Breath Test (MBT), a method to determine hepatic functional mass (how much functioning liver is remaining) in order to help predict need for transplantation.
 13C-methacetin is a medication containing a non-radioactive isotope, that is taken in a small dose (75 mg) and converted by the liver into 13CO2, which is then excreted via the lungs and its percent excretion compared to normal standards to reflect the amount of liver impairment present.
 It can be performed daily to aid in determining risk of death and the need for liver transplantation.
 This is not a therapy trial, but involves giving the test substance so does involve this small dose of medication that is converted to acetaminophen.
 Several precautions are in place to assure that there is no acetaminophen toxicity related to its ingestion.